 We currently have limited resources, facilities and experience to commercially manufacture our product candidates.
 In order to produce our MGuardTM stent in the quantities that we anticipate will be required to meet anticipated market demand, we will need to increase, or "scale up," the production process by a significant factor over the current level of production.
 There are technical challenges to scaling-up manufacturing capacity, and developing commercial-scale manufacturing facilities will require the investment of substantial funds and hiring and retaining additional management and technical personnel who have the necessary manufacturing experience.
 We may not successfully complete any required scale-up in a timely manner or at all.
 If unable to do so, we may not be able to produce our MGuardTM stent in sufficient quantities to meet the requirements for the launch of the product or to meet future demand, if at all.
-If we develop and obtain regulatory approval for our MGuardTM stent and are unable to manufacture a sufficient supply of our MGuardTM stent, our revenues, business and financial prospects would be adversely affected.
+If we develop and obtain regulatory approval for our MGuardTM stent and are unable to manufacture a sufficient supply of our MGuardTM stent, our revenues, business and financial prospects would be adversely affected and we may suffer reputational harm, which could further adversely affect our revenues, business and financial prospects.
 In addition, if the scaled-up production process is not efficient or produces stents that do not meet quality and other standards, our future gross margins may decline.
 Also, our current and planned personnel, systems, procedures and controls may not be adequate to support our anticipated growth.
 If we are unable to manage our growth effectively, our business could be harmed.